Why Symptoms Are Just the Tip of the Iceberg

 Track the Terrain

-We begin by mapping your lifestyle — what you eat, how you sleep, move, manage stress, and connect with others.
-Patterns often live in the day-to-day.
+We start by mapping your lifestyle.
+This includes what you eat, how you sleep, your movement, stress management, and connections with others.
+Often, patterns live in our daily habits.

 Honor Your History

-Past experiences, including trauma, loss, or even childhood messages around food or worth can shape how symptoms show up today.
-Nothing is “just in your head.”
+Our past experiences—including trauma, loss, or childhood messages around food—shape how symptoms manifest today.
+Remember, nothing is “just in your head.”

 Work With, Not Against, The Body

-Instead of fighting symptoms, we learn from them.
-A gut issue might be linked to stress, poor sleep, or a food sensitivity.
-Anxiety could stem from blood sugar swings or unresolved grief.
+Instead of resisting symptoms, we learn from them.
+For instance, a gut issue might be tied to stress or food sensitivities.
+Anxiety could arise from blood sugar swings or unresolved grief.

 Address, Don’t Suppress